What type of guys attend NudeManFest?

 Once I get there, what do I do?
 Is there reception or check in?

-Once you arrive at NMF, go to the back of the Riverview house, or the main building at Charnwood, to check in.
+Once you arrive at NMF, go to the main building to check in.
 There will normally be someone at the front waiting to greet you, scan your ticket.
 You may drop some of your gear here, but it is best to wait until you get to the car park.

 From the main building walk to the main camping area to find a location to set up.
 Please ask for more information.